 Short-term Care: ER Visits

-This datapoint measures the number of emergency room visits per 1,000 days of short-term care.
-Staying out of the emergency room is one way to gauge short-term care.
+This tells you the number of emergency room visits per 1,000 days of short-term patient care.
+There is generally a correlation between fewer emergency room visits and the quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement